 The NAV shall be calculated up to two decimal places.
 However the AMC reserves the right to declare the NAVs up to additional decimal places as it deems appropriate.
 Separate NAV will be calculated and disclosed for each Option.
 The NAVs of the Growth Option and the IDCW Option under each of the Plans will be different after the declaration of the first IDCW.

-The AMC will calculate and disclose the NAV of the Scheme on all the Business Days.
+The AMC will calculate and disclose the NAVs on all the Business Days.

-Illustration on Computation of NAV:
+Illustration on Computaion of NAV: